NguyenTienDat2k9/djsV13-handler/README.md

 # djsV13-handler
-A best discord.js handler for starter
+A discord.js handler for starter!

+# Setup:
+Put your bot Token in config.json file